alzer89/ArubaQuickConnect4All/README.md

 `aqc4all` automates and simplifies the Aruba QuickConnect enrollment process for all Linux systems.
 Here's what it does differently (and better):
 - Spoofs the User-Agent to trick the Aruba portal into handing over the precious installer
 - Extracts only the relevant part (read: a one-time pad (OTP) from a config.ini file) from their bloated 43MB installer
-- Generates secure, modern keypairs (unlike the official tool, which requires downgrading OpenSSL 🤦)
+- Generates secure, modern keypairs (unlike the official tool, which requires downgrading OpenSSL)
 - Sends the public key to Aruba’s EST server, retrieves a signed certificate and the CA
 - Optionally installs configuration files for:
     - `NetworkManager`